nlarusstone/corels-test/paper/feedback.md

 say branch-and-bound and it's fine (just not something we wanted to emphasize, e.g., in the title).
 I could imagine only using "branch-and-bound"...*

+I would tend to prefer just using "branch-and-bound" unless there's a particular reason we say "branch-and-cut" in the following: 'and in particular, a special branch- and-cut algorithm, called Certi ably Optimal RulE ListS (CORELS).'

 ~~The footnote mentions a long version of this report without saying where it is~~

 *Now added "(in preparation)" for both such footnotes*